rikas/slack-poster/README.md

 # Slack Poster

-[Slack](https://slack.com/) is a mashup of chatrooms and collaborative sharing tools that are meant to do away with redundant conversations in multiple places.

 slack-poster is a simple gem to make your integration with Slack easier.
 It supports only incoming communications (from you to Slack).

 ## Installation